DrSergey84/RoboND-Kinematics/followME.md

 ![image](./training_curve.png)

-Could be that the model's architecture does not very well suit this situation.
+Could be that the model's architecture does not very well suit this situation, i.e. we need more layers looking into ( adding more weights ) the small features.